jeffThompson/LasercutterMaterialsDatabase/README.md

 Optional: the surface finish of the material.
 If not listed, this section won't be shown.
 Example: `Matte` or `Glossy`

 **↕️ LISTED THICKNESS**
 The thickness the material is *supposed* to be.
 If unknown or it varies, you can list that instead.
 Be sure to include the unit of measurement.
-Example: `0.125"` or `3mm` or `1/4-inch`
+Example: `0.125"` or `3mm` or `Varies`

 **📏 ACTUAL THICKNESS**
 The measured thickness of the material, which is often different than the listed thickness.
 If unknown or it varies, you can list that instead.
-Example: `0.118"` or `3.2mm`
+Example: `0.118"` or `3.2mm` or `Varies`

 **⚡️ PRESET**
 Which preset to use in your laser software.
 If split up using the `>` symbol, the website will replace this with a fancy arrow indicating nested presets.
 Example: `Plastic > Acrylic > Cast Acrylic > Deep Engraving` will render as...